paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### LoadScene

 Load a scene by name from the scenes list in the build.
-Sometimes tests have an exclusive scene to highlight actions challenging to reproduce in game-play.
-Add to the build, but they include little overhead to the release game.
+Sometimes tests have an dedicated scene.
+Add it to the build.
+It creates little overhead to the release game.

 ```c#
   [UnityTest] public IEnumerator AccessCustomAssets() {